syncore/a2sapi/README.md

 ### Parameters for directly querying by address:
 - ***hosts***
   - The host in the format of IP:port whose information should be retrieved. :warning: Note, address queries might be disabled, depending on the application configuration.
+If so, you must use the server ID.
   - `/query?hosts=54.93.46.254:25801,46.101.8.188:27960`